Collinformatics/CleaveNet/README.md

 These instructions will walk you through installing the program in the terminal.

+- Requirements:
-- Note: If you are using a Windows OS, you need to install and use WSL.
+    - If you are using a Windows OS, you need to install and use WSL.
+    - You need to have conda installed.

 Clone the GitHub